Overview

 February 2024

-Pyrolysis: Construction of the bespoke mobile pyrolysis unit remains ongoing.
+Pyrolysis: Construction of the bespoke mobile pyrolysis unit is ongoing.
 Planning for the testing phase of the pyrolysis unit is underway including suitable site location and logistics.
 Testing protocol and positioning of the emissions testing ports within the stack of the unit have been completed with an emissions consultant.

 Samples for microbial analysis were collected from the control and second treatment rounds.
 Temperature probes were inserted inside and next to the carcasses to compare internal carcass with compost pile temperatures.
 All the treatments, except for the control, reached temperatures required for pasteurisation (>55oC) within 24 hours of setup.